facundoolano/advenjure/README.md

 ### Building a room map

 Once you have some rooms, you need to connect them to build a room map, which is nothing but a plain clojure hash map.
-First map the room record to some id keyword, then connect the rooms using the `advenjure.rooms/connect` function:
+First map the room to some id keyword, then connect the rooms using the `advenjure.rooms/connect` function:

 ```clojure